hoavu-cs/aku-chess-engine/README.md

 - This engine uses **NNUE (Efficiently Updatable Neural Network) evaluation**.

-- Currently, the engine has its own NNUE inference implementation for the vanilla NNUE 768 -> 2 HL -> output.
+- The engine has its own NNUE inference implementation for the vanilla NNUE (768 -> 256)x2 -> output architecture.
 Currently, the hidden layer size is 256.

-- The engine also has a version (currently the strongest) where it probes Stockfish pretrained network.

 - For the handcrafted evaluation version, visit: [donbot_hce](https://github.com/hoavu-cs/donbot_hce).